Philosophy (PHIL)

 PHIL 3326.
 Philosophy and Sport.

-This course is an examination of philosophical issues in sport, including the social significance of sport, ethical issues, gender equity, sport and race, mind and body in sport, aesthetics, sport and self-knowledge, and the connection of sport and philosophy.
-(WI) (MULT) Prerequisite: PHIL 1305 or PHIL 1320 or PHIL 2311 or PHIL 2312 or PHIL 2330 any with a grade of "D" or better or instructor approval.
+This course examines philosophical questions, positions, and arguments related to the nature, meaning, and social dimensions of sport.
+Students explore topics such as the social significance of sport, ethical issues, gender equity, sport and race, mind and body in sport, aesthetics, sport and self-knowledge, and the connection of sport and philosophy.
+Readings include classical and contemporary philosophical analyses that interpret sport as a cultural practice and investigate the conceptual issues it raises.
+Emphasis is placed on explaining key positions, analyzing arguments, and comparing differing philosophical approaches.
+Prerequisite: PHIL 1305 or PHIL 1320 or PHIL 2311 or PHIL 2312 or PHIL 2330 any with a grade of "D" or better or instructor approval.

 Grade Mode: Standard Letter